Willyb15/Data-Science-Python/week4/day8-class_cont/classes_cont_lecture.md

         counts_dict['words'] += 1
 ```

 Now, we've got access to the functionality we had in our old functions, but as methods within the class.
 Let's talk about two things real quickly.
 First off, you might have noticed that `update_counts()` was changed to `_update_counts()`.
 The leading underscore is a signal to users of our class that this particular method is for use internal only, similar to the double underscores we see with the magic methods (**Note**: The single underscore can also be used with attributes, and it means the same thing).
 It also makes the method hidden when tab completing on instances of this class, unless you start with an underscore (e.g. In IPython type `<instance of ReportCreator>._<tab>`).
-It makes sense to make this a hidden method, because realistically a user of this class will never need to explicitly use this class.
+It makes sense to make this a hidden method, because realistically a user of this class will never need to explicitly use this method.
 Second, you might also notice that we'll have to change what happens in the `_update_counts()` method in order to keep track of all the words our class has seen.

 #### Making Our Class Work with Itself

 That second part forces us to rethink how we will loop over each line.
 Currently, we don't store anything about the characters we're looping over within a line in `_update_counts()`.
 Now we'll need to store them, and add logic to figure out when to add a word to our vocabulary.
 Let's see if we can make this work...

 ```python
 class ReportCreator():